-Caching proxiesare configured as a explicit proxy or in forward direction.
-When any user requests for the content, and it will be cached by edge server previously sending or following the query.
-Edge server caches page fragments that generate from JSP or Servlets, and the process of Caching becomes slow.
+Ans: Caching proxies are configured as an explicit proxy or in a forward direction.
+When any user requests for the content, and it will be cached by the edge server previously sending or following the query.
+Edge server caches page fragments that generate from JSP or Servlets and the process of Caching becomes slow.
 Edge will optimize the Scalability & Performance.

 Q46) What do you understand by extended deployment in WebSphere?

-Extended deployment in WebSphere provides advantageous qualities of service with optimizingfeatures.
+Ans: Extended deployment in WebSphere provides advantageous qualities of service with optimizing features.
 It covers three areas

 1. WebSphere eXtreme Scale